k0swe/forester/functions/go-func/README.md

-# forester go functions
+# forester Go functions

-Serverless cloud functions to support K0SWE's [Forester](https://github.com/k0swe/forester) amateur radio logger.
+[Google Cloud Functions](https://cloud.google.com/functions) written in Go.
+These are the bulk of the application's cloud functions.